ykdojo/anthropic-quickstarts/computer-use-demo/README_PROGRAMMATIC.md

 # Programmatic Computer Use Example

-This example demonstrates how to programmatically use the computer-use demo without the Streamlit UI.
+This example demonstrates how to programmatically use the computer-use demo without the Streamlit UI, showing the full agent loop where Claude decides which tools to use.

 ## Usage